History of animation: Absolute film

 In the early 1920s, the absolute film movement with artists such as Walter Ruttmann, Hans Richter, Viking Eggeling and Oskar Fischinger made short abstract animations which proved influential.
-Although some later abstract animation works by, for instance, Len Lye and Norman McLaren would be widely appreciated, the genre largely remained a relatively obscure avant-garde art form, while direct influences or similar ideas would occasionally pop up in mainstream animation (for instance in Disney's Toccata and Fugue in D Minor in Fantasia (1940) – on which Fischinger originally collaborated until his work was scrapped, and partly inspired by the works of Lye – and in The Dot and the Line (1965) by Chuck Jones).
+Although some later abstract animation works by, for instance, Len Lye and Norman McLaren would be widely appreciated, the genre largely remained a relatively obscure avant-garde art form, while direct influences or similar ideas would occasionally pop up in mainstream animation like in Disney's Toccata and Fugue in D Minor in Fantasia (1940), which Fischinger originally collaborated on until his work was scrapped, and which was partly inspired by the works of Lye or the later movie The Dot and the Line (1965) by Chuck Jones.

 Early synchronized sound: Song Car-Tunes and Aesop's Sound Fables

 From May 1924 to September 1926, Dave and Max Fleischer's Inkwell Studios produced 19 sound cartoons, part of the Song Car-Tunes series, using the Phonofilm "sound-on-film" process.
 The series also introduced the "bouncing ball" above lyrics to guide audiences to sing along to the music.
 My Old Kentucky Home from June 1926 was probably the first film to feature a bit of synchronized animated dialogue, with an early version of Bimbo mouthing the words "Follow the ball, and join in, everybody".
 The Bimbo character was further developed in Fleischer's Talkartoons (1929–1932).

-Paul Terry's Dinner Time, from his Aesop's Fables (1921–1936) series, premiered on 1 September 1928 with a synchronized soundtrack with dialogue.
+Paul Terry's Dinner Time, from his Aesop's Fables (1921–1936) series, premiered on 1 September 1928 with a synchronized soundtrack that contained dialogue.
 Terry was urged to add the novelty against his wishes by the new studio owner Van Beuren.
 Although the series and its main character Farmer Al Falfa had been popular, audiences were not impressed by this first episode with sound.

 Lotte Reiniger

 The earliest surviving animated feature film is the 1926 silhouette-animated Die Abenteuer des Prinzen Achmed (Adventures of Prince Achmed), which used colour-tinted film.
 It was directed by German Lotte Reiniger and her husband Carl Koch.
 Walter Ruttmann created visual background effects.
-French/Hungarian collaborator Berthold Bartosch and/or Reiniger created depth of field by putting scenographic elements and figures on several levels of glass plates with illumination from below and the camera vertically above.
-Later on a similar technique became the basis of the multiplane camera.
+French/Hungarian collaborator Berthold Bartosch or Reiniger created depth of field by putting scenographic elements and figures on several levels of glass plates with illumination from below and the camera vertically above.
+Later, a similar technique became the basis for the multiplane camera.